Target Heart Rates Chart

 How do I get my heart rate in the target zone?

-When you work out, are you doing too much or not enough?
-There’s a simple way to know: Your target heart rate helps you hit the bullseye so you can get max benefit from every step, swing and squat.
+There’s a simple way to know if you’re doing too much or not enough during a workout.
+Your target heart rate helps you hit the bullseye to get the maximum benefit from every step, swing and squat.
 Even if you’re not a gym rat or elite athlete, knowing your heart rate (or pulse) can help you track your health and fitness level.

 What is a resting heart rate?